moleculerjs/site/source/docs/broker.md

 | `node` | `Node` | Node info object |
 | `reconnected` | `Boolean` | Is reconnected? |

-### `node.info`
+### `$node.updated`
-The broker send this event if received an INFO message from node.
-E.g. changed the service list on the node.
+The broker send this event if received an INFO message from node, i.e. changed the service list on the node.

 **Parameters**